davebenson/doom4-walkthrough/README.md

 After that, watch a cut-scene and the credits.

-# Ultra-Nightmare Practice Sheet: Abbreviations
+# Appendix: Ultra-Nightmare Practice Sheet: Abbreviations
+You can download a practice sheet if you want to try to train for Ultra-Nightmare, and any player could use it to improve their skills.
+(TODO: as of 10-31-2017 I haven't yet actually made the practice sheet)

 Abbreviations for the Demon that killed you:
 * tp: The Possessed
 * uw: The Unwilling
 * ps: Possessed Soldier
+* ss: Possessed Security (aka Shielded Soldier)
 * hk: Hell Knight
 * imp: Imp
 * ls: Lost Soul